Best Forex Brokers Malaysia for 2023

 Commissions: Even in a commission-free account, traders still pay the spread, because the moment you place the trade — such as when buying at the ask price — the bid price is worse.
 Thus your trade reflects the cost of the spread being realized before the next price updates.
 Any subsequent rate change can result in a deeper loss, break-even, or profits, depending on the degree of price movements and direction after your trade is executed.

 Pro tip: While some brokers offer fixed pricing, or may advertise spreads from as low as a certain value, the most meaningful measure is an average spread that is calculated over a time period that shows how consistent the broker's pricing is.
 Otherwise, a firm may advertise a low rate, but in reality spreads could be much worse on average.
-So it is important to obtain average spreads as well as the time period when they were measured, such as the month of January 2022 or Q3 2021 for a given forex pair.
+So it is important to obtain average spreads as well as the time period when they were measured.

 Can you trade crypto like forex?

-Yes, you can trade cryptocurrency similarly to the way you would trade forex.
+Yes, trading cryptocurrencies like bitcoin is similar to trading forex.
 The same sort of technical and fundamental analysis is applicable to trading crypto derivatives (that is, CFDs) or other crypto securities which allow you to go long (buy) or short (sell).
 You can also use the underlying asset (long-only) to hold a longer-term position.

 Like forex traders, crypto traders can go long or short — that is, trade in either direction to open a new position — and use a combination of technical analysis (historical and current market prices) and economic news, such as unemployment data, GDP and other government or central bank data when placing a position.